Never Ending Game: History

 Never Ending Game was formed in Spring 2018.
 Its members had previously played in groups including True Love, Freedom, Breaking Wheel and Detain, and had begun discussing the formation of the band at the final Detain and Freedom shows.
 On June 16, 2018, they released their debut self-released EP Welcome to the...
 On September 25, 2019, they released the singles "Puppet" and "God Forgives".
 These tracks were included on their debut album Just Another Day on October 11, 2019, through Triple B Records.

 On August 20, 2021, they released the single "But Not For Me", which would be a part of the EP Halo and Wings, released on September 24.
 On September 24, 2022, they performed at a Triple B Records, Streets of Hate and Daze Records showcase, alongside Pain of Truth and Sunami.

 On March 22, 2023, the band released the double single Memories - Never Die, which included the songs "Never Die", featuring Justice Tripp and Sam Trapkin of Trapped Under Ice, and "Memories".
 On April 19, 2023, they released the single "Tank On E", alongside a music video filmed and directed by ReelLife Creative House.
 On May 3, 2023, they released the single "Hate Today...
 Die Tomorrow".
 The songs were included on their second album Outcry, released on May 12, 2023.
 On October 10, 2023, they opened for a reunited Cold As Life at Detroit Hardcore festival alongside Terror, Madball and Integrity.
 On December 30, 2023, they performed at Black Christmas festival in Detroit, alongside Ringworm.
 They performed at FYA festival, which took place on January 6 and 7, 2024, headlined by Trapped Under Ice and Dying Fetus.
-They performed at LDB Festival, which took place on March 22 and 23, headlined by Hatebreed and Obituary.
+They performed at LDB Fest, which took place on March 22 and 23, headlined by Hatebreed and Obituary.
 They performed at Bangin' In The Rock festival 2024, which took place on September 27 and 28.